linked-db/linked-ql/site/flashql/sync.md

 ## What `db.sync` manages

-`db.sync` works over FlashQL views whose persistence is one of:
+`db.sync` works over FlashQL views whose replication mode is one of:

 - `materialized`
 - `realtime`

-Non-persistent views participate in the wider federated graph, but they are not themselves sync jobs in the same way.
+> Basic views participate in the wider federated graph, but they are not themselves sync jobs in the same way.

 ## The main entry point: `sync.sync()`